dasniko/dasniko.github.io/privacy.md

 Functions of the Twitter service have been integrated into our website and app.
 These features are offered by Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, USA.
 When you use Twitter and the “Retweet” function, the websites you visit are connected to your Twitter account and made known to other users.
 In doing so, data will also be transferred to Twitter.
 We would like to point out that, as the provider of these pages, we have no knowledge of the content of the data transmitted or how it will be used by Twitter.
 For more information on Twitter's privacy policy, please go to [https://twitter.com/privacy](https://twitter.com/privacy).

 Your privacy preferences with Twitter can be modified in your account settings at [https://twitter.com/account/settings](https://twitter.com/account/settings).

-### Analytics and advertising

-#### Google Analytics

-This website uses Google Analytics, a web analytics service.
-It is operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

-Google Analytics uses so-called "cookies".
-These are text files that are stored on your computer and that allow an analysis of the use of the website by you.
-The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.

-Google Analytics cookies are stored based on Art.
-6 (1) (f) DSGVO.
-The website operator has a legitimate interest in analyzing user behavior to optimize both its website and its advertising.

-##### IP anonymization

-We have activated the IP anonymization feature on this website.
-Your IP address will be shortened by Google within the European Union or other parties to the Agreement on the European Economic Area prior to transmission to the United States.
-Only in exceptional cases is the full IP address sent to a Google server in the US and shortened there.
-Google will use this information on behalf of the operator of this website to evaluate your use of the website, to compile reports on website activity, and to provide other services regarding website activity and Internet usage for the website operator.
-The IP address transmitted by your browser as part of Google Analytics will not be merged with any other data held by Google.

-##### Browser plugin

-You can prevent these cookies being stored by selecting the appropriate settings in your browser.
-However, we wish to point out that doing so may mean you will not be able to enjoy the full functionality of this website.
-You can also prevent the data generated by cookies about your use of the website (incl. your IP address) from being passed to Google, and the processing of these data by Google, by downloading and installing the browser plugin available at the following link: [https://tools.google.com/dlpage/gaoptout?hl=en](https://tools.google.com/dlpage/gaoptout?hl=en).

-##### Objecting to the collection of data

-You can prevent the collection of your data by Google Analytics by clicking on the following link.
-An opt-out cookie will be set to prevent your data from being collected on future visits to this site: Disable Google Analytics.

-For more information about how Google Analytics handles user data, see Google's privacy policy: [https://support.google.com/analytics/answer/6004245?hl=en](https://support.google.com/analytics/answer/6004245?hl=en).

-##### Outsourced data processing

-We have entered into an agreement with Google for the outsourcing of our data processing and fully implement the strict requirements of the German data protection authorities when using Google Analytics.

-##### Demographic data collection by Google Analytics

-This website uses Google Analytics' demographic features.
-This allows reports to be generated containing statements about the age, gender, and interests of site visitors.
-This data comes from interest-based advertising from Google and third-party visitor data.
-This collected data cannot be attributed to any specific individual person.
-You can disable this feature at any time by adjusting the ads settings in your Google account or you can forbid the collection of your data by Google Analytics as described in the section "Refusal of data collection".

 ### Plugins and tools